-In the case of Romania, a more favourable trajectory of daily losses (at the peak of the pandemic) is revealed in the cases of the second and third scenarios, as compared to that of the EU (37.7% against 39.9% and 31.5% against 38.3%, respectively).
-We consider that the implicit degree of damage to the Romanian economy at the peak of the epidemic, below that at the EU level, correctly reflects the situation, as it is known that in many other EU countries, especially in the Western ones, the epidemic was more severe.
-For the next year, the EC forecast provides for a significant recovery in Romania, the forecasted growth rate being +4.2%, after in 2019 it would be + 4.1% (thus, a return to the trend before the epidemic).
+It is observed in the case of Romania, a favourable trajectory of losses in case of the second scenario, calibrated in relation to the EC forecast, comparing to that of EU (47% against 51%).
+We consider that the implicit degree of damage to the Romanian economy at the peak of the epidemic, below that at EU level, correctly reflects the situation, as it is known that in many other EU countries, especially in the western ones, the epidemic was more severe.
+For next year, the EC forecast report provides for a significant recovery for Romania, the forecasted growth rate being + 4.2%, after in 2019 it was + 4.1% (so a return to the trend before the epidemic).

-Among the most affected areas in Romania, according to the EC forecast, foreign trade will suffer a severe decline, being estimated a decrease of -12.8% for exports and -14.4% for imports, but it will be followed by a rapid recovery in 2021 (+ 9.9% and + 9.8%, respectively).
-Other macroeconomic indicators affected will be public debt (a significant increase, from 35.2% of GDP in 2019 to 46.2% in 2020 and 54.7% in 2021), the budget deficit (-9.2% in 2020 and -11.4% in 2021), unemployment (from 3.9% in 2019 to 6.5% in 2020), investments (projected decrease of -15% in 2020, followed by an insufficient increase of +5% in 2021), etc.
+Among the most affected areas in Romania, according to the EC forecast, foreign trade will suffer a severe decline, being estimated a decrease of -12.8% for exports and 14.4% for imports, but will be followed by a rapid recovery in 2021 (+ 9.9% and + 9.8% respectively).
+Other macroeconomic indicators affected will be public debt (a significant increase from 35.2% of GDP in 2019 to 46.2% in 2020 and 54.7% in 2021), the budget deficit (-9.2% in 2020 and -11.4% in 2021), unemployment (from 3.9% in 2019 to 6.5% in 2020), investments (projected decrease of -15% in 2020, followed by an insufficient increase of +5 % in 2021) etc.

-Based on the analysis of the current structure of the national economy, the experience of other states and the results of estimates of the impact of the epidemic, some measures can be outlined that the authorities might consider since the expansion of the epidemic, but especially after its extinction.
+Based on the analysis of the current structure of the national economy, the experience of other states and the results of estimates of the impact of the epidemic, some measures can be outlined that the authorities could consider since the expansion of the epidemic, but especially after its extinction.
 Thus, in addition to stimulating consumption, useful in the short term in the early period of the recovery, improving investment is essential for Romania.
 Until a solid recovery, the government should start large-scale infrastructure investments, which can play a significant propagating (multiplier) role in the economy.
-Thus, the rising unemployment, through the return to the country of the former Romanian emigrants, could be resorbed, implicitly leading to the increase in population's income and to additional income to the budget.
-In fact, Romania is currently ranking last in the EU in terms of share of government spending in the GDP (only 36% in 2019, as compared to 46.7% as the EU average).
+Thus, the rising unemployment, by the return to the country of the former Romanian emigrants, could be resorbed, implicitly leading to the increase of the population's income and to additional income to the budget.
+In fact, Romania is currently on the last places in the EU in terms of the share of government spending in GDP (only 36% in 2019, compared to 46.7% as the EU average).

-In correlation with the current unbalanced budgetary situation, also in terms of the share of government revenues, Romania ranks last in the EU (31.7% in 2019, as compared to 46.2% EU average).
+In correlation with the current unbalanced budgetary situation, also in terms of the share of government revenues, Romania ranks last in the EU (31.7% in 2019, compared to 46.2% EU average).
 In this regard, better revenue collection by taxpayers, expanding the tax base as well as initiating tax incentives, could attract significant resources to the budget, reduce tax fraud and evasion, and restrict the informal economy.
 The direct effect could thus materialize in the efficiency of the budgetary apparatus, one of the pressing problems of the current administration.
-One of the major directions, with all the problems related to the epidemic, should be the expansion towards generalization of digitalization of the administration.
+One of the major directions, with all the problems related to the administration.